Tropical storm Lane dumps rain on Hawaii as flood hazard lingers

 The governor said travelers should expect congestion at the airports on Saturday and Sunday from the backlog of canceled flights.

-Reporting by Jolyn Rosa; Additional reporting by Diane Craft in Kailua, Brendan O'Brien in Milwaukee, Makini Brice in Washington, Alex Dobzinskis in Los Angeles and Gabriella Borter in New York Writing by Daniel Wallis and Steve Gorman; Editing by Adrian Croft and Alison Williams
+Additional reporting by Diane Craft in Kailua, Brendan O'Brien in Milwaukee, Makini Brice in Washington, Alex Dobzinskis in Los Angeles and Gabriella Borter in New York Writing by Daniel Wallis and Steve Gorman; Editing by Alison Williams and Helen Popper